ulissigroup/F22-06-325/_sources/intro.md

 ## License

-These course notes are licensed under the CC-BY 4.0 license, available [here](https://creativecommons.org/licenses/by/4.0/legalcode).
+The original portions of the course notes are licensed under the CC-BY 4.0 license, available [here](https://creativecommons.org/licenses/by/4.0/legalcode).
 The full license is also available in the corresponding github repository.

+Some of the notes are modified from other courses or sites.
+For those situations, the individual files will be marked with the a note on where they are adapted from.
+In some cases, other license restrictions may apply (e.g. non-commercial use only).